 Now that the Games are long gone, the legacy of the Olympic Games in Conyers, Georgia is easy to see.
 Tourism has arrived in Conyers.
 New hotels and restaurants open each year in Conyers and more and more visitors use the Conyers Welcome Center.

 The Georgia International Horse Park, open year-round, hosts events nearly every day of the year.
-From equestrian and mountain biking events, the Georgia International Horse Park has grown to include concerts, fairs, festivals, road races, rodeos, hot air balloon races, corporate outings and much more.
+From equestrian and mountain biking events, the Georgia International Horse Park has grown to include concerts, fairs, festivals, obstacle course races, rodeos, dog shows, corporate outings and much more.
 With the Arnold Palmer designed Cherokee Run Golf Club at the Park and a hotel offering comfortable suites, the GIHP continues to live up to its motto of "Groomed for Greatness."

-In addition, the Park includes a 160-acre nature preserve called the Big Haynes Creek Nature Center and an apartment complex called Keswick Village.
-Construction on the first phase of the Nature Center was completed in the fall of 2006.
-The first phase of the Nature Center includes a canoe launch, observation pavilion overlooking the wetlands and a 4/10 mile walking trail.
+In addition, the Park includes a 173-acre nature preserve called the Big Haynes Creek Nature Center and an apartment complex called Keswick Village.
+The Nature Center offers guests a canoe launch, observation pavilion overlooking the wetlands, nature trails and discover stations allowing visitors to learn about natural plant and wildlife.

 Event promoters like to bring their events to the GIHP because of its location and amenities.
 A show can only be successful if the participants have lodging, dining and shopping to support their event.
 Conyers has all this.
 With more than 1,200 rooms in Conyers, event participants have many choices for hotels.
 Nearly every major restaurant chain in the Southeast has a restaurant in Conyers.
 From specialty items to Southern cooking, event participants can find a meal to satisfy their tastes.
 Visitors will also find plenty of places to shop from antiques to original art.

-The Georgia International Horse Park is proving itself as the premier equestrian facility in the state and the future for the Horse Park looks very exciting as the City of Conyers adds new developments to the Park like the 30,000 square foot Exhibition Center that opened in the spring of 2007 and an additional barn offering 100 10x10 foot stalls.
+The Georgia International Horse Park is proving itself as the premier equestrian facility in the state and the future for the Horse Park looks very exciting.
 The legacy continues for the City of Conyers and the Georgia International Horse Park.